My journey from an ill-fitting job and a side gig, to a life-changing experience leading a workshop in the pines of Idaho.

 The gratitude jar is still intact in my office.
 I can’t bear to take off the wrapping, which will transform it back to a plain, white bucket.

 It’s impressive to see the gratitude and awareness on display.

-Children grateful for friends and family.
-Adults grateful for camp and nature.
+Children were grateful for friends and family.
+Adults were grateful for camp and nature.

 All I asked was for people to pause.
 Take time out.
-Reflect on you life’s joy and abundance.
+Reflect on your life’s joy and abundance.

 And people did just that.